ArtistsMuseumsStyles & Techniques

 Dumfries House in Scotland: Thomas Chippendale’s and Robert Adam’s Early Works

 Blue like the Mediterranean Sea, the magnificent rococo bed restored in 2010 attracts all the attention when you enter the room.
 The damascan silk covering the intricately carved mahogany bed frame ripples on the canopy and drapery.
 The bed is an original Chippendale piece created from a design in “The Gentleman and Cabinet Maker’s Director” published by Chippendale (AKA Chippendale’s Director).
-It epitomizes the extravagance and luxury of Dumfries House and is a beautiful way to take a dive into this Scottish stately home.
+It epitomizes the extravagance and luxury of Dumfries House and is a beautiful way to dive into this Scottish stately home.

 Chippendale Best Bed and Chimney Overmantle - Family bedroom in Dumfries House